Litetokens/Documentation/XLT/Litetokens-overview.md

 # 2. LITETOKENS’s network structure

 ## 2.1 Node types
-There are three types of nodes on LITETOKENS’s network: Witnesses(Super Representatives), Full Nodes and Solidity Nodes.
+There are three types of nodes on LITETOKENS’s network: Witnesses(Envoys), Full Nodes and Solidity Nodes.
 A witness is responsible for block production; a full node provides APIs, and broadcasts transactions and blocks; a solidity node synchronizes irrevocable blocks and provides inquiry APIs.

 ## 2.2 Mainnet and testnet